edemagbenyo/rpg-game/README.md

 To use Sedemania Game, follow these steps:

-1. Enter a city name
+1. Choose "Play" to start the game
-2. Hit the search button
+2. Choose "Options" to change the game settings
+3. Choose "Credits" to read on the credits

 ## Contributing to Sedemania Game
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->